eguvenc/framework_old/docs/advanced/README.md

 There are three way to make sure you are actually serving up compressed content.
 <ol>
-    <li>View the headers: Use [Live HTTP Headers](https://addons.mozilla.org/en-US/firefox/addon/live-http-headers/) to examine the response.
+    <li>View the headers: Use <a href="https://addons.mozilla.org/en-US/firefox/addon/live-http-headers/">Live HTTP Headers</a> to examine the response.
 Look for a line that says "Content-encoding: gzip".</li>
    <li>Firefox browser: Use Web Developer Toolbar > Information > View Document Size to see whether the page is compressed.</li>
-    <li>Online: Use the [online gzip test](http://www.gidnetwork.com/tools/gzip-test.php) to check whether your page is compressed.</li></ol>
+    <li>Online: Use the <a href="http://www.gidnetwork.com/tools/gzip-test.php">online gzip test</a> to check whether your page is compressed.</li></ol>

 **Note:** Above the topics related about online test not for the localhost.